 B. Dress Code

-The building principal, or his or her designee, shall be responsible for informing all students and their parents of the student dress code at the beginning of the school year.
+The principal, or his or her designee, shall be responsible for informing all students and their parents of the student dress code at the beginning of the school year.
 The dress code will be developed in collaboration with teachers, administrators, other school service professionals, students, and parents to ensure that it reflects current community standards on proper decorum and deportment.

 All students are expected to give proper attention to personal appearance and to dress appropriately for the school day, as well as school-sponsored activities.
 Students and their parents have the primary responsibility for acceptable student dress and appearance.
 Teachers and other District personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting.